-Governance and data use frameworks of sub-studies are defined by the sub-study lead PI, and are described in the MSBase Registry Participation Agreement.
+Governance and data use frameworks of sub-studies are defined by the sub-study lead PI and are described in the MSBase Registry Participation Agreement.

-7.3 EDSS Quality Assurance
+7.3 MG Rating Scales Quality assurance

-For the purpose of quality assurance, PIs and their healthcare teams who are entering EDSS data into the Registry must be registered MSBase Members and should be accredited with EDSS Competency Certification.
-Copies of previously achieved EDSS Competency Certificates should be provided to MSBase.
-Alternatively, MSBase Members can freely sit a competency test online using Neurostatus (www.neurostatus.net) to gain certification (currently Neurostatus).
+For the purpose of quality assurance, PIs and their healthcare teams who are entering rating scale data into the Registry must be registered MGBase Members and should be familiar with performing the rating scales.
+If possible, validated or standardised training should be completed.